-Middies are campers who are 7-9 years old.
+Middies are campers who are 6-9 years old.
 All Middies will get to go on a Day Camp Out.
-Each team of Middies will go on campout on a different day.
+Each team of Middies will go on camp out on a different day.

-When your team is scheduled for day campout, you will eat breakfast and clean up your cabin like you would on any other morning at camp.
-After cabin clean-up, your team and 2 counselors will meet at the dock for campout.
+When your team is scheduled for day camp out, you will eat breakfast and clean up your cabin like you would on any other morning at camp.
+After cabin clean-up, your team and 2 counselors will meet at the dock for camp out.

-You should wear long pants and socks and shoes for campout.
+You should wear long pants, socks and shoes for camp out.
 This will help to keep the bugs off.
 Your counselor will put on some bug repellent to keep mosquitoes and ticks away from you.

 You will ride in a row boat with a counselor to a place called Skull Island.
-There you will take a hike, collect fire wood and roast hot dogs and make s'mores over a camp fire.
+There you will take a hike, collect fire wood, roast hot dogs and make s'mores over a camp fire.
 Your counselor will be in charge of the fire but everyone will help to collect wood.

 In the afternoon, you and your team will pack up and clean up the campsite.
 Then you will take the row boats back to camp.
-Then, you will take a shower.
+Then, you will take a shower and check carefully for ticks.
 Everyone will be dirty after camp out!
 When you are all cleaned up, meet your team by the flagpole and walk with your counselor to the canteen for your snack.